h-e-g/CNN_aDNA/README.md

 - ABC estimations of selection strength (s) and time of onset of selection (T) are conducted using R ( R code for estimating selection parameters using ABC can be alo found at https://github.com/h-e-g/SLiM_aDNA_selection/ )

-- CNN estimations of selection strength (s) and time of onset of selection (T) are conducted using python/keras/TensorFlow to set CNN algorithms
+- CNN estimations of selection strength (s) and time of onset of selection (T) are conducted using python/keras/TensorFlow